ErfanAbedinpour/translate-telegram-bot/README.md

-# translate-telegram-bot
+# translator-telegramBot
-tranlsateor telegaram bot with differnt engine for translate with nodejs,redis,mysql
+this bot translate a text with diffrent translate engine (googe,micorsoft,faraazin,targoman) bot write with nodejs and node-telegram-bot-api